getify/You-Dont-Know-JS/async & performance/ch3.md

 Neither approach is *correct* per se.
 There will be cases where one is preferred over the other.

-In either case, the promise `p` that comes back from `foo(..)` is used to control, via "event notifications," what happens next.
+In either case, the promise `p` that comes back from `foo(..)` is used to control what happens next.

 Moreover, the fact that both snippets end up calling `then(..)` twice against the same promise `p` illustrates the point made earlier, which is that Promises (once resolved) retain their same resolution (fulfillment or rejection) forever, and can subsequently be observed as many times as necessary.